My Dark Vanessa by Kate Elizabeth Russell

 But not in My Dark Vanessa.

-No one sees her.
-No one swoops in.
-She is achingly alone — so isolated it makes you want to crawl into the pages, wrap your arms around her, and say:
+She is achingly alone — so isolated it makes you want to crawl into the pages, and whisper:

 They agreed.